How to choose the best interpolation for your colors

-This simple tool is more powerful than it looks.
+This is a powerful tool.
 The colors we choose have a huge impact on our map: How it is perceived, how well our statement is communicated and how honest we present the data.

 It's a good option when the distribution of data between our high and low value is very even.
 Often, however, we have a distribution like the following.
 Here we plot the number of counties in the US with a certain unemployment rate.
 We see that most of the counties have a pretty low unemployment rate – but there are also some outliers with a very high unemployment rate of 15% – 26%.

-The Min-Max-map takes every value between the minimum and the maximum value and assigns it a color between the brightest and the darkest color in a linear way.
+The linear interpolation takes every value between the minimum and the maximum value and assigns it a color between the brightest and the darkest color in a linear way.
 Because of our uneven distribution and the outliers, our map looks like this then.

 It's a good idea to find a compromise between honesty and usefulness.
-The Min/Max-map is honest because it shows the values on a linear scale and draws immediate attention to the outliers.
+The linear map is honest because it shows the values on a linear scale and draws immediate attention to the outliers.
 But maybe that's not what our article is about.
 Maybe we actually want to talk about the geographical pattern: The low unemployment rate in states like Texas, Kansas, and Nebraska; the Black Belt in the south of the US.
-To show these pattern, we'll need the the Quartiles, Quintiles or Deciles map.
+To show these pattern, we'll need the Quartiles, Quintiles or Deciles map.

-The more stops we add, the more our map will use very bright color and very dark colors; increasing the contrast of the overall map.
+The more stops we add, the more our map will use very bright colors and very dark colors; increasing the contrast of the overall map.
 That makes it appealing to always use the maps with the most stops: It just looks more dramatic.

 But it also makes our reader think that the differences are stark in areas where they're actually not stark at all and less stark in areas where they actually are very stark.
 To illustrate that, let's zoom into the Decile map.
 Nye County and Yuma County have both a similar dark blue color, but their Unemployment rates are vastly different.
-They are are 13.8 percentage points apart.
-La Plata County, on the other hand, is filled with a light green, suggesting an unemployment rate that's on a completely different level than Nye County's.
+They are 13.8 percentage points apart.
+La Plata County, on the other hand, is filled with light green, suggesting an unemployment rate that's on a completely different level than Nye County's.
 But Nye County and La Plata County separate just 5.3 percentage points.

 So if we have the goal to create a map on which we can point out the geographical pattern, AND we try to not imply too stark differences that are not there, we would probably go with a Quartiles map as a compromise.